Big Game Importation Restrictions

 CWD Regulations for Hunters

-Hunting in Pennsylvania: On October 11, 2012, the first case of CWD was confirmed in a captive bred white-tailed deer in Adams County, Pennsylvania (PA).
+Hunting in Pennsylvania: In October 2012, the first case of CWD was confirmed in white-tailed deer in Pennsylvania (PA).
 Hunters who harvest deer or elk from PA and return to NY must follow importation restrictions below.
 For new deer hunting rules in PA visit the Pennsylvania Game Commission (PGC) website (see "Links Leaving DEC's Webpage" to the right).

 Due to the spread of Chronic Wasting Disease (CWD) within the United States and Canada, New York has established special restrictions on the importation of carcasses and parts of big game animals from areas where CWD is detected.